kamranahmedse/developer-roadmap/src/data/roadmaps/react/content/useref@t_laNdMmdLApYszqXRdWg.md

 # useRef

-[@official@useRef](https://react.dev/reference/react/useRef) is a React hook that provides a way to create a mutable reference that persists across component re-renders.
-It's used to store a value that doesn't cause re-renders when it changes.
+useRef is a React hook that provides a way to create a mutable reference that persists across component re-renders.
+It stores a value that doesn't cause re-renders when it changes.

 Visit the following resources to learn more:
 - [@official@useRef](https://react.dev/reference/react/useRef)